steve-clarke/mergetars/README.md

-# CITS2002-Project2
+# Mergetars
-Systems Programming (CITS2002) - Project 2

-This is a command-line utility program that merges the contents of multiple tar archive files into a single tar archive.
+Mergetars is a command-line utility program that merges the contents of multiple archive files into a single tar archive.

+It was originally authored under CITS2002, the University of Western Australia's second-year systems programming unit run by Dr. Chris McDonald.

+It has since been updated by its original authors to include several new features.

+# Authors

-Written by Steve Clarke and Jamie McCullough
+Written by Steve Clarke and Jamie McCullough.

-[2020 S2]